 You will need a tip on the end of your paint sprayer.
 This tip determines the fan width of the spray and the flow rate. - 6Test Boards

-If you are mixing oil based paint, you will need a small amount of paint thinner instead of water to thin your paint.
+If you are mixing oil based paint, you will need a small amount of paint thinner or mineral spirits instead of water to thin your paint.

 How To Mix Paint for Spray Gun (Thinning Paint For Sprayer)